Cal16king/Sandbox/3D/_src/internship.md

 </p>

 <p class="textBorder">
 <b>Report 2/21/25:</b> The continuance of the about menu tabs was still at the forefront.
-I moved on to implement an event calender with the help of Savvy Citizen.
+I moved on to implement an event calendar with the help of Savvy Citizen.
-This let me use an updatable calender that also had the extra feature of linking notifications for said events to be connected to your phone, alolng witha downloadable pdf version for a more traditional aspect.
+This let me use an updatable calendar that also had the extra feature of linking notifications for said events to be connected to your phone, along with a downloadable pdf version for a more traditional aspect.
 I finished with adding a list of closing times of the office for the new year.
 The completion of the menu tab was accomplished after adding another two pages pertaining to the history of Wesleyville Borough and an info page for Borough Careers and hiring positions, whether paid or voluntary.
 </p>